pjwerneck/bouncer/README.md

 **`size=[integer]`**

 The size of `tokenbucket` and `semaphore`.
+The default is `1`.
 It must be greater than zero.

-Keep in mind that changing the size of a controller affects its current state.
+> Keep in mind that changing the size of a controller affects its current state.
 For instance, if you reduce or increase the size of a tokenbucket, it will take into account the tokens already acquired in the current interval.
 If you reduce the size a semaphore, a client won't be able to acquire a hold until the extra clients were released.

 ### Success Responses